eliabieri/wg_display/project_report.md

 The codebase is generally structured around three main crates.

 There's the `frontend` crate.
 It contains all the sources for the configuration frontend.
-The frontend is a web application that is written using the [Yew](https://yew.rs/) framework.
 It allows the user to configure the display by accessing a web interface.

 The `app` crate contains the main application logic.
 It is subdivided into several modules, each of which is responsible for a specific task.
 The `renderer` module contains the logic responsible for rendering the display output.
 The `server` module contains the logic responsible for serving the configuration frontend and providing a REST API for accessing the system configuration.
 A third module, called `shared`, holds the configuration persistence logic, that is shared between the renderer and the server as they both need to access the configuration.

 Finally, there's the `common` crate.
 As its name implies, it contains code that is shared between the frontend and the app crate.
 Its main content are models (structs) that hold the configuration data and an enumeration that represents the individual widgets and their metadata.

 The beauty of using Rust in both the front- and backend is that the same models can be used in both places.
 In case a model is changed, the compiler will ensure that all places where the model is used are updated accordingly.

 The following diagram shows the crate and module structure of the project.